sinh117801/express-ts-rest-api-boilerplate/README.md

 # ExpressJS + Typescript (Boilerplate)

+>> **Note:** This repo is folk from https://github.com/sunhak-hout/express-ts-api-boilerplate which use MongoDB for database.

-All you have been looking for with ExpressJS + Typescript + MongoDB:
+All you have been looking for with ExpressJS + Typescript + Relational Database with Prisma:

 * Simple Clean Code Structure
 * Custom Error Handlings
 * Module Aliases
-* MongoDB Example
+* Prisma Example
 * Existing Sample Code

 ## Getting Started